nsdffd/rakiBlogs/readme.md

-# White Paper
+# rakiB'slog

-**White Paper** is a theme for Jekyll.
+**rakiB'slog** is a theme for Jekyll.
 It is built keeping content in focus and is best for writers/developers who also like to share code with their essays.
+The theme was edited from the original theme named as **White Paper**

 # White Paper in Action